funilrys/PyFunceble/docs/facts/faq.rst

 ---------------------------------

 .. warning::
-    Beware, when talking about speed a lot a thing have to be taken in consideration.
+    Beware, when talking about speed a lot of things have to be taken into consideration.
-    Indeed here is a non exhaustive list of things which fluctuate testing speed.
+    Indeed here is a non-exhaustive list of things that fluctuate the testing speed.

     * Bandwidth.
     * DNS Server response time.